 More key data from the same report:

-- 18% of retailers are looking to switch ecommerce platforms
+• 18% of retailers are looking to switch ecommerce platforms

-- 71% of retailers who intend to invest more in ecommerce technology this year said they want to do this to attract new customers
+• 71% of retailers who intend to invest more in ecommerce technology this year said they want to do this to attract new customers

-- 42% of retailers said they’ve been using the same ecommerce platform for more than five years
+• 42% of retailers said they’ve been using the same ecommerce platform for more than five years

-- 12% of retailers say they are most likely to choose “headless commerce” technology for their next ecommerce platform.
+• 12% of retailers say they are most likely to choose “headless commerce” technology for their next ecommerce platform.

 Ecommerce sales are estimated to reach $7.4 trillion by 2025

-According to Statista, retail ecommerce sales have reached approximately $4.9 trillion worldwide in 2021.
+According to Statista, retail ecommerce sales have reached approximately $5.8 trillion worldwide in 2023.
 But what’s even more amazing is that they will keep on growing over the next four years.

-It’s estimated that ecommerce sales will grow by 50%, reaching approx. $7.4 trillion by 2025.
+It’s estimated that ecommerce sales will grow by 39%, reaching approx. $7.4 trillion by 2025.
 Now, isn’t that the greatest news of all?!?

-Online sales on B2B ecommerce sites, log-in portals and marketplaces increased to 17.8% in 2021
+Online sales on B2B ecommerce sites, log-in portals and marketplaces increased to 17% in 2023

 Key data from the same report:

-So now you know which regions and countries are the markets.
+So now you know which regions and countries are the top markets.
 Of course, this also means the competition in these markets is very high.

 Mobile ecommerce accounts for 45% of all retail ecommerce sales in the USA